What is Intuitive Eating? (And Why It’s Not a Free-For-All)

 The term intuitive eating was first introduced by dietitians Evelyn Tribole and Elyse Resch in their groundbreaking 1995 book Intuitive Eating—a book I still recommend today.

-At the time, I was writing my own book, Moving Away from Diets, which came out in 1996.
+At the time, Karin was co-writing a book, Moving Away from Diets, which came out in 1996.
 We used the term physically-connected eating back then (a name that didn’t quite stick!).
 But the spirit was the same: to help people return to a more respectful, natural, and sustainable relationship with food and their bodies.

-I had to teach myself intuitive eating in the 1980s, during my own recovery—long before podcasts, online courses, or Instagram posts offered guidance.
-I pieced it together from the few books that existed then, like Breaking Free from Emotional Eating and Diet’s Don’t Work (which has since been re-released as Diet's Still Don't Work).
+Karin had to figure out intuitive eating in the 1980s—long before podcasts, online courses, or Instagram posts offered guidance.
+The extensive nutrition and exercise information she learned in her Bachelor’s and Master’s degrees made her eating problems worse.
+Leaving most of that behind, she finally pieced together a new approach to eating from the few books that existed then, like Breaking Free from Emotional Eating and Diet’s Don’t Work (which has since been re-released as Diet's Still Don't Work).

 This Is Not a Free-for-All